Aelstraz/GPU-Compute/README.md

 ***
 # Example - Creating a subdivision plane:
-This example shows how to generate a subdivided plane using GPU Compute- showcasing the relatively small amount of GPU related code required to run two kernels in the compute shader.
+This example shows how to generate a subdivided plane using GPU Compute- showcasing the relatively small amount of simple GPU related code required to run two kernels in the compute shader.

-Unity C# code
+C# code

 	public void GenerateSubdivisionPlane(ComputeShader computeSubdivisionPlaneShader, int subdivisions, float scale) {